kenjiefx/scratch-php/docs/pages/apis/theme.md

 # Theme API
+Theme files are located in the `<root>/theme` directory.
+Each theme is represented by a folder within this directory, and the folder name serves as the theme's identifier.

+Every theme includes an `index.php` file, which acts as the entry point during page rendering.
+This file wraps the entire HTML structure of the page.

+The default theme contains four subdirectories:
+- `snippets` – reusable pieces of code or content
+- `components` – self-contained UI elements
+- `blocks` – structured sections of a page
+- `assets` – static files such as CSS, JavaScript, and images

+Each folder holds resources relevant to its purpose, helping organize the theme for better maintainability and scalability.

+The following functions below helps you join pieces of theme files together.

 ### Template Content
 Renders the main content of the page based on the associated Page JSON configuration.
 This function should be called where you want the page's body content to appear.